mcogoni/supersdr/README.md

 Mouse over the HELP label on the bottom right corner will show you the main keyboard commands.

+## Main keyboard shortcuts:

+ - **TUNING**: **LEFT/RIGHT** keys tune by -/+1 khz, when very zoomed in, they tune by 100 Hz, when you also press **SHIFT** the tuning step is 10X.
+You may also **point and click** on any signal with the mouse.
+Just **use the VFO of your radio** instead.
+The spectrum scope will also move by half span when you reach the borders.
+Pressing **Z** enables the center tuning and shifts the waterfall/scope while you tune keeping the RX bandpass centered;
+ - **SPECTRUM TUNING**: **UP/DOWN** change zoom level (**SPAN**) by **2X** (equivalent: mouse wheel scroll). **PAGE UP/PAGE DOWN** move the spectrum center by half the span, but do not affect the RX frequency, you may return to your (main) RX frequency by pressing the **SPACE** bar.
+You may **DRAG** the spectrum scope (not the waterfall) with your mouse and also see dynamically by how much you're dragging it;
+ - **FILTER BANDPASS**: **CONTROL+J/K** grows/shrinks by **100Hz** the whole filter, **J/K** changes the **LOW/HIGH CUT** and **SHIFT** inverts the change.
+Pressing **O (not zero)** resets it to default.
+Bandpass width is not supported by Hamlib (at least for my radio) so you don't affect the CAT controlled radio;
+ - **RECEIVERS**: you start with one active RX passband whose rx mode changes automatically with frequency, you may decativate **AUTO RX MODE** by pressing **X** or manually changing mode.
+Second kiwi RX is activated by pressing **Y** that uses the same KIWISDR as the first.
+You may change the KIWISDR by pressing **Q** and entering the address:port of any KIWISDR.
+You may decouple the tuning of the Kiwi and that of the CAT radio by pressing **S**: you'll now have a separate orange bandpass representing your real VFO, press **S** again to relink.
+The currently being tuned RX is the **RED** one, the **GREEN** one has no controls and monitors the frequency you left it into.
+Pressing **Y** again you just switch the RX bandpasses and you can control the other.
+Each KIWI RX has a separate volume/mute control but the same **AGC threshold** that you can change via **1/2** keys and that level is visible on the s-meter with the short blue needle;
+ - **S-METER**: activate it with the **M** key: it has an analog simulation that changes between CW and SSB/AM.
+The values over S9 are not accurate (it is a known problem I'm working on).
+The numbers in dB are correct though;
+ - **SPECTRUM SCOPE LEVELS**: by default you have a fully automatic, dynamically set minimum and maximum values that are shown on the left.
+This is the most useful mode especially because it's almost insensitive to thunderstorms and you don't get those pesky horizontal lines on the low bands!
+But if you need to perform some measurement, you may turn **AUTO mode** off with the **3** key that will also get you horizontal lines every 10dB vertical division.
+The **TOP/BOTTOM dB levels** may be changed by pressing **./, keys** (**SHIFT** to change bottom level);
+ - **ACCUMULATION AVERAGE**:  if you're familiar with LINRAD by Leif Asbrink, you'll surely be fond of the possibility to perform multiple samplings for each shown spectrum/waterfall line.
+This leads to large visual enhancements of the SNR both in the scope and the waterfall.
+This is performed by pressing **G** several times and it will slow down the update.
+Pressing **H** will lower the number of samples until you get back to normal;

+OK, these are the main points you should be familiar with to use the software.
+There are several other functions but you'll discover them with the HELP menu... :)

 ## Prerequisites:
 Install Python 3 along with PYGAME, SOUNDDEVICE, MATPLOTLIB and NUMPY/SCIPY, or whatever it asks when breaking apart upon launch ;) If you use Linux I hope I don't have to tell you how to install librearies and Python components: I presonally use a Arch based distro and pip to keep everything updated.
 ### On Windows: